intrepidcoder/sudoku/Readme.md

 To access the web page, go to http://delta42.github.io/sudoku.

-Note: This web page does not save any entered clues or values.
+Note: This web page does not save any entered values or pencilmarks.
 Refreshing or navigating away from it will reset the page to its initial state without warning.

 ##Features:
 * Pencil marks